atlanticsunrise/ICP-TaskMaster/README.md

 ## 📅 What's Next?

-Stay tuned as Atlantic Sunrise continues to embark on new ICP projects, sharing insights, discoveries, and innovations along the way!
+Stay tuned as I continue to embark on new ICP projects, sharing insights, discoveries, and innovations along the way!

 ---